-Biden, Trudeau to hold talks on migration, Haiti and more
+Biden, Trudeau meet on migration, China and more

 Canada has long faced calls to increase its defense spending to 2% of its gross domestic product, the agreed-upon target by NATO members.
 Ottawa spends about 1.2% now.

 A senior Canadian official said the Trudeau government was expected to announce plans on Friday to accelerate billions more in defense spending.
+The money will go for infrastructure in the far north and a new radar system.
 The official was not authorized to speak publicly on the matter and spoke only on condition of anonymity.

-The Bidens arrived in Ottawa on Thursday evening and were hosted by Trudeau and his family for a gathering at the prime minister’s residence.